LakshBharani/UniScheduler/README.md

 # 🦃 UniScheduler

 A modern, intelligent course scheduling platform built for students.
-This project reimagines the original Hokie Scheduler by combining an intuitive React-based frontend, a robust Flask backend, and smart scheduling logic powered by Google's Gemini API.
+This project is developed by combining an intuitive React-based frontend, a robust Flask backend, and smart scheduling logic powered by Google's Gemini API.
 ---

 ## 🎯 Overview